-History Minor (15 hours)
+HISTORY MINOR (15 hours)

-- Selected from HIST courses; at least 2 courses from 3000- and 4000-level - HIST 2700 and 4700 do not apply toward the minor.
+- Selected from HIST courses; at least 2 courses from 3000- and 4000-level listings - HIST 4700 does not apply toward the minor

-Public History Minor (18 hours)
+PUBLIC HISTORY MINOR (18 hours)

 The public history minor prepares students who wish to work in the field of history outside the classroom, in settings where history is encountered by the public: museums, community history centers, national parks and historical sites, and many more settings.
 Public historians - museum staff and curators, government historians, archivists, historical site interpreters, preservationists - come from a variety of disciplines.